AlexandreResende/authentication-service/README.md

 - remove scope from user - DONE
 - add scopes on token generation - DONE
 - add input validation - create validator class  that will receive the input and a Joi schema to be processed - DONE
-- refresh the access token - /refresh endpoint
+- refresh the access token - /refresh endpoint - DONE

-- revoke refresh token
+- revoke refresh token - to be implemented
   - this will be implemented by adding a sessionId inside the jwt access and refresh token.
 This way if the user's token
   gets revoked, it will need to change the session (log out and login again) and send a new sessionId to generate the tokens
   a blacklist table will be created that will store all the sessionIds and check it when necessary (this will be changed to redis in the future)